Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Introduction

 This three-by-three block structure also appears, although with different meaning in terms of operators and unknowns, in a variety of application problems.
 In the context of PDE-constrained optimization and optimal control problems, suitable preconditioning strategies have been proposed in~\cite{MBconstrained,schoberl,SimonciniROM,STOLL2013498,PearsonRegularization}.

-The system matrix in~\eqref{eqn:intro} can be regarded as a $2 \times 2$ block matrix:
+The system matrix in~\eqref{eqn:intro} can be regarded as a two-by-two block matrix:

 indicating that the problem is, in principle, amenable to a \emph{standard} saddle point problem.
-For large discretizations (particularly in 3D), memory and factorization costs often make fully direct solution strategies impractical, motivating iterative Krylov methods with robust preconditioning.
-In addition, the resulting linear systems can become challenging for Krylov methods due to coefficient contrast, the semidefinite sub-block associated with the immersed-domain operator, and the multi-mesh coupling.
+For large discretizations, particularly in three dimensions, memory and factorization costs often make fully direct solution strategies impractical, motivating iterative Krylov methods with robust preconditioning.
+In addition, the resulting linear systems can become challenging for Krylov iterative methods due to coefficient contrast, the semidefinite sub-block associated with the immersed domain operator, and the multi-mesh coupling.
 These features can lead to severe ill-conditioning and, consequently, to a deterioration of the convergence rate.
-Therefore, designing a suitable preconditioner is crucial to accelerate the convergence of iterative methods and to guarantee robustness not only with respect to the mesh sizes, but also with respect to coefficient jumps across subdomains.
+Therefore, designing a suitable and robust preconditioner is crucial to accelerate the convergence of iterative methods.

 If $\widetilde{\mathsf{A}}$ were invertible, classical block preconditioners such as those surveyed in~\cite{Benzi2005} could be considered.
 However, these approaches rely on the Schur complement $\widetilde{\mathsf{S}}=\mathsf{B}\widetilde{\mathsf{A}}^{-1}\mathsf{B^T}$, and thus cannot be applied directly to~\eqref{eqn:intro_rid}, where $\widetilde{\mathsf{A}}$ is singular due to the semidefiniteness of $\mathsf{A_2}$.
-Moreover, strategies requiring an approximation of the Schur complement $\mathsf{S=CA^{-1}C^T}$ (such as the ones in~\cite{SimonciniROM}) are especially challenging for unfitted methods; difficulties arise because the matrix $\mathsf{C}$ in~\eqref{eqn:intro} involves products of basis functions defined on two arbitrarily overlapping grids~\cite{boffi2023comparison,BOFFI2022115650,KrauseZulian}, making it unclear to which matrix $\mathsf{S}$ should be spectrally equivalent.
+Moreover, strategies requiring an approximation of the Schur complement $\mathsf{S=CA^{-1}C^T}$ (such as the ones in~\cite{SimonciniROM}) are especially challenging for unfitted methods; difficulties arise because the matrix $\mathsf{C}$ in~\eqref{eqn:intro} involves the product of basis functions defined on two arbitrarily overlapping grids~\cite{boffi2023comparison,BOFFI2022115650,KrauseZulian}, making it unclear to which matrix $\mathsf{S}$ should be spectrally equivalent.